Manual

 Caveats

-If getloadavg(3) is not available, para will silently run as many jobs in parallel as processors are online or as requested with -j.
+If getloadavg(3) is not available, para will silently run as many jobs in parallel as processors are available or as requested with -j.

 Bugs